cristian-sudo/readme-check/tips/2025-02-26/php.md

 ## PHP Tip
 - Use `isset()` to check if a variable is set.

-**Quote of the Day:** "The best minds of my generation are thinking about how to make people click ads." — *Alan Turing*
+**Quote of the Day:** "Size almost always involves complexity, and complexity confuses programmers.
+Confused programmers, in turn, introduce mistakes (bugs) into programs." — *Richard Hamming*